-An application may be required to enter an Extended Evaluation if one or more proposed registry services raise technical issues that might adversely affect the security or stability of the DNS.
+In addition to failing evaluation elements, Aan application may be required to enter an Extended Evaluation if the applied for gTLD string or one or more proposed registry services raise technical issues that might adversely affect the security or stability of the DNS.
 The Extended Evaluation period provides a time frame for these issues to be investigated.
-Applicants will be informed if such a review is required by the end of the Initial Evaluation period.
+Applicants will be informed if such a reviews are is required by the end of the Initial Evaluation period.